albrow/zoom/README.md

 )
 ```

 Then, you must create a new pool with `zoom.NewPool`.
+A pool represents a pool
-Since you may need access to the pool in different parts
+of connections to the database.
+Since you may need access to the pool in
-of your application, it is sometimes a good idea to declare a top-level variable and then initialize it
+different parts of your application, it is sometimes a good idea to declare a
-in the `main` or `init` function.
-You must also call `pool.Close` when your application exits, so it's a good
+top-level variable and then initialize it in the `main` or `init` function.
+You
+must also call `pool.Close` when your application exits, so it's a good idea to
-idea to use defer.
+use defer.

 ``` go
 var pool *zoom.Pool